Title: Miss Mary Bennet Spinster

 She sat back in the dirt, put her wounded thumb to her lips, and sobbed.

 It seemed all the tears that she had held back for weeks boiled up and bubbled out at once.
-Her dear mama was dead, she had been hopeless to console her papa, her sisters demonstrated their lack of confidence in her with every action, she was left alone with just the servants for company, and now the only bit of joy she had had in recent months—nay, years—had turned into a colossal mortification.
-And now, she had no handkerchief, she had lost her spectacles and had torn her thumb.
+Her dear mama was dead, she had been hopeless to console her papa, her sisters demonstrated their lack of confidence in her with every action, she was left alone with just the servants for company, and the only bit of joy she had had in recent months—nay, years—had turned into a colossal mortification.
+And now, she had no handkerchief, had lost her spectacles, and had torn her thumb.
 There was never a woman as wretched as she.

 In the back of his mind, he wondered if his effervescent mood hadn't something to do with the time he spent with Miss Mary Bennet the day before.
 He had been delighted to discover his hunch had been correct: if Miss Bennet simply faced fore-ward in the carriage she would avoid any of the ill effects she had previously suffered.